localstack/docs/content/en/user-guide/aws/glue/index.md

 $ awslocal glue start-crawler --name c1
 {{< / command >}}

-Once the crawler has started, we have to wait until the `State` turns to `READY` when querying the current state:
+Once the crawler has started, you have to wait until the `State` turns to `READY` when querying the current state:
 {{< command >}}
 $ awslocal glue get-crawler --name c1
 {{< /command >}}